 The study team used modeling software to estimate the distance of the shortest path between the center of the home neighborhood and the school site, in order to examine mode share by distance traveled.
 Figures 3, 4, and 5 (next page) illustrate the drive-to-school mode share by estimated distance to school, by type of commute.

 Interestingly, driving rates don't linearly increase as the distance travelled get larger.
 For morning dropoff, distances of 3-4 miles see the largest share of driving (73%).
-This distance range also sees the largest share of driving for parents who pick their kids up at the school bell (82%), but for aftercare pickup the distance range with the highest driving share is 2-3 miles.
-This may be due to the fact that parents are likely to be coming home from work, which may influence mode choices differently than a midday pickup from school.
-Walking percentages are unsurprisingly the largest for the shortest distances, and public transit varies-its largest share is 30% at aftercare pickup, making for a difficult evening commute.
+This distance range also sees the largest share of driving (73%).